Kubernetes configuration

 Wazuh master

-This pod contains the master node of the Wazuh cluster.
-The master node centralizes and coordinates worker nodes, making sure the critical and required data is consistent across all nodes.
-The management is performed only in this node, so the agent enrollment service (authd) is placed here.
+The master pod contains the master node of the Wazuh server cluster.
+The master node centralizes and coordinates worker nodes.
+It ensures critical data remains consistent across the Wazuh server cluster.
+Management operations occur only on this node, so the agent enrollment service (authd) runs here.

 Image